GoogleContainerTools/skaffold/docs/design_proposals/design-proposal-template.md

 ```

 This is error prone and unnecessarily hard to use, because the destination is
-already contained in the Dockerfile for docker build. (see #1166, #1581).
+already contained in the Dockerfile for docker build (see #1166, #1581).
 In addition, the syncing needs to handle special cases for globbing and often
-requires a long list of sync patterns (#1807)
+requires a long list of sync patterns (#1807).
 ___

 ## Design